Anadea/anadea_blog/content/posts/emotionally-intelligent-design-why-you-need-it-in-your-mobile-app/index.md

 ---
+ceoTitle: "Emotionally Intelligent Design: Why You Need It in Your Mobile App"
-title: 'Emotionally Intelligent Design: Why You Need It in Your Mobile App'
+title: "Emotionally Intelligent Design: Why You Need It in Your Mobile App"
+breadcrumbs: Emotional Intelligence in Design
+slug: emotionally-intelligent-design-why-you-need-it-in-your-mobile-app
+draft: true
-publishDate: '2018-06-26T00:00:00Z'
+publishDate: 2018-06-26T00:00:00Z
-authors: []
+image: Emotional-ux.jpg
+og_image: Emotional-ux.jpg
 description: We use various applications every day - document management, driving assistance, dictionaries, workout tracking, brain puzzles, local weather, barcode scanners.
 There are as many apps in App Store and Google Play as stars in the sky.
 Now think of the applications that are now in your smartphone.
 Can you name at least 5 reasons why you have chosen the app that you use now over the other?
-image: Emotional-ux.jpg
-og_image: Emotional-ux.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - design
+industries: []
 ---
 Nearly all of us have a smartphone.
 We use various applications every day - document management, driving assistance, dictionaries, workout tracking, [brain puzzles](https://anadea.info/blog/7-cool-apps-for-boosting-your-brain-power), local weather, barcode scanners, you name it.
 There are as many apps in App Store and Google Play as stars in the sky.